 The hotel rooms at ICEHOTEL are made entirely of ice and snow.
 They feature an ice bed, an ice table, and an ice chair.
-The walls are decorated with ice sculptures, and the room temperature is kept at a chilly 23 degrees Fahrenheit (-5 degrees Celsius).
+The walls are decorated with ice sculptures, and the room temperature is chilly 23 degrees Fahrenheit (-5 degrees Celsius).

 ICEHOTEL by the numbers

-Despite the fact that ICEHOTEL melts away completely each spring and is recreated in a totally new design every winter, some things do remain constant.
+Even though ICEHOTEL melts away completely each spring and is recreated in a new design every winter, some things do remain constant.

-The hotel is by far the biggest structure in Jukkasjarvi — a village so tiny that sled dogs outnumber people (800 to 600).
+The hotel is by far the biggest structure in Jukkasjarvi- a tiny village where sled dogs outnumber people (800 to 600).
 It occupies just over 59,000 square feet of frozen real estate.

 The ice used to build this breathtaking structure comes directly from the nearby frozen river.
 About 2,000 tons of ice and an additional 3,000 tons of ice and snow combined are required to create its vast labyrinth of chambers, corridors, and decorative art.

-The specific accommodations (yes, people really do stay here) change every year, but generally include a massive luxury suite, a number of art suites containing decorative and sculptural elements, ice rooms, snow rooms, group rooms, a vodka bar, and a chapel.
+The specific accommodations (yes, people do stay here) change every year but generally include a massive luxury suite, a number of art suites containing decorative and sculptural elements, ice rooms, snow rooms, group rooms, a vodka bar, and a chapel.

 During the winter, the hotel had 47 hotel rooms in total.
-Standard ice rooms go for about $500 per night, while suites can cost upwards of $1,000.
+Standard ice rooms cost about $500 per night, while suites cost upwards of $1,000.
 Ice rooms can be found in the main hotel as well as in the ICEHOTEL 365, which is a year-round facility attached to the main hotel.

 If you’re not interested in sleeping on a bed made of ice, you can opt for a “snow room” instead.
 These rooms are made entirely of snow and cost about the same as an ice room.

-If you’re not interested in staying in the main ICEHOTEL structure, you can always opt for one of the nearby igloos instead.
+If you’re not interested in staying in the main ICEHOTEL structure, you can opt for one of the nearby igloos.
 These are smaller, more intimate accommodations that offer a unique experience.

 Pricing for an igloo starts at about $200 per night.
-If you’re staying in an igloo, you’ll have to pay for your own meals.
+If you stay in an igloo, you must pay for your meals.
 However, if you’re staying in the main ICEHOTEL structure, all meals are included in the price.

 You’ll also be given thermal sleeping bags to keep you warm.
 Igloos typically have two beds, but some may have more.

-Igloos are made out of blocks of ice that are cut from the Torne River.
-The blocks are then stacked on top of each other and held together with a mixture of snow and water.
+Igloos are made out of ice blocks cut from the Torne River.
+The blocks are then stacked on each other and held together with a mixture of snow and water.

 The ICEHOTEL Restaurant is a popular destination for visitors to the hotel.
 The restaurant serves traditional Swedish cuisine, including dishes such as reindeer meat and elk soup.
 It’s also the only place in the hotel where you can buy alcohol right at the ice bar, of course.

-ICEHOTEL 365 is the newest addition to this Swedish landmark, and it’s the first permanent ice and snow hotel in the world.
-That means that anyone who wishes to go on an ice escapade can do so no matter the season.
+ICEHOTEL 365 is the newest addition to this Swedish landmark and the first permanent ice and snow hotel in the world.
+That means anyone wishing to go on an ice escapade can do so no matter the season.

 The hotel is made entirely of snow and ice, and it features a bar, restaurant, chapel, and an ice suite that sleeps two people.
 ICEHOTEL 365 is located in Jukkasjärvi, a village in Swedish Lapland.

-In 2016, ICEHOTEL opened ICEHOTEL 365, which is a permanent structure that uses solar power to keep the hotel at a cool temperature year-round.
-If you’re looking for a unique vacation experience, ICEHOTEL 365 is the perfect place for you.
+In 2016, ICEHOTEL opened ICEHOTEL 365, a permanent structure that uses solar power to keep the hotel at a cool temperature year-round.
+If you’re looking for a unique vacation experience, ICEHOTEL 365 is the perfect place.

 How do I get to ICEHOTEL Sweden?

-ICEHOTEL is located in the village of Jukkasjarvi in Northern Sweden, about 200 kilometers (120 miles) north of the city of Kiruna.
+ICEHOTEL is located in the village of Jukkasjarvi in Northern Sweden, about 200 kilometers (120 miles) north of Kiruna.
 The best way to get here is by airplane or train.